the-y-company/flexlayout/docs/get-started.md

   output$context <- renderUI({
     p(
-      "The plot display the petal length and width of the", strong(input$specie),
+      "The plot displays the petal length and width of the", strong(input$specie),
       "of iris."
     )